kkbin505/Arduino-Transmitter-for-ELRS/README.md

 ![微信图片_20220123195009](https://user-images.githubusercontent.com/43392862/150677087-87a9d849-5e43-41d2-8526-66564b54dd8e.jpg)

 Due to the hardware limitation of the ATMega328p, the follow functions are not supported:

 * The 328p do not support inverted UART (which OpenTX use), there are 2 options:
 	1. Tun  UART_INVERTED off.
-	2. Adding a digital invert IC (I tested with SN74LS06N) ** Telemetray is off, 328p do not support half duplex.
+	2. Adding a digital invert IC (I tested with SN74LS06N)

+** Telemetray is off, 328p do not support half duplex.

-*** The 328p only support 115K baud, theoretical maxmum packet rate is 250Hz (115200/256bit per second, 4ms per frame).
-RC data apcket is 32byte=256bit.
+*** The 328p only support 115K baud, theoretical maxmum packet rate is 250Hz (115200/320bit per second, 4ms per frame).
+RC data apcket is 32byte=320bit(plus 1 start bit and 1 end bit).

 The uart logic voltage of ESP32 is 3.3V, my ATMega328p is 5V.
 However mine TX work fine, it seems ESP32 UART is 5V tolerance.